Skip to content

 What is Creativity?

-For my very first post, I’m going to ask the most basic question.
+Let’s start by asking the most basic question.
 What is creativity?

-To help you think about the answer, let’s start with a simple question.
-Which of these two ‘coat hangers’ is more creative?
+Which of these two 'coat hangers' is more creative?

-Seeing these two icons together oftentimes helps my (non-Australian) workshop participants understand why Aussies affectionately call the Harbour Bridge the Coat Hanger.
-The nickname is a perfect example of a metaphor, one of the most important elements of creative thinking.
+First, it helps my non-Australian workshop participants understand why Aussies affectionately call the Harbour Bridge the Coat Hanger.
+This nickname is a perfect example of a , one of the most important elements of creative thinking.

 Bradfield – also one of the primary architects of the City of Sydney – was obsessed with finding a way to cross Port Jackson, the formal name of Sydney Harbour.
-Not only did Bradfield design a practical solution to enable people to cross the Harbour, it’s also a perfect complement to its breath-taking setting.
+Not only did Bradfield design a practical solution to enable people to cross the Harbour, it’s also a perfect complement to its breathtaking setting.

 So, which 'coat hanger' is more creative?

-There isn’t a right answer because it’s a trick question.
-Choosing one good idea over the other is impossible, if not unnecessary, because Bradfield and Parkhouse created their solutions for entirely different reasons.
+Choosing one idea over the other is impossible, if not unnecessary, because Bradfield and Parkhouse created their solutions for entirely different reasons.
 More specifically, they were solving different problems.

 1. They have a problem to solve or overcome, or